Kiza-coder/Cogip/README.md

 The project will be evaluated on :

-- use of different URL parameters and filename [x]
+- use of different URL parameters and filename [checkbox:checked]
-- use of sanitization to avoid SQL injections [x]
+- use of sanitization to avoid SQL injections [checkbox:checked]
-- validation of data so that full-admin doesn’t input whatever [x]
+- validation of data so that full-admin doesn’t input whatever [checkbox:checked]
-- construction of a functional relational database [x]
+- construction of a functional relational database [checkbox:checked]
-- use of correct joins in SQL [x]
+- use of correct joins in SQL [checkbox:checked]
-- use of aliases in SQL requests [x]
+- use of aliases in SQL requests [checkbox:checked]
-- implementation of a CRUD to read, add, modify and delete data []
+- implementation of a CRUD to read, add, modify and delete data [checkbox:unchecked]

 we should be able by the end of this challenge

-- crypt password in a database
+- crypt password in a database [checkbox:unchecked]
-- use an MVC structure [x]
+- use an MVC structure [checkbox:checked]
-- use a router [x]
+- use a router [checkbox:checked]
-- setup a session
+- setup a session [checkbox:unchecked]
-- allow access to certain page in regards to permissions []
+- allow access to certain page in regards to permissions [checkbox:unchecked]

-Team members and inputs to the projects :
+Team members and inputs to the projects
 Julien :
 Kiza :
 Laly :